You are using an outdated browser. Please upgrade your browser to improve your experience.

 2. Talk to this person about your decision.

-7. You must register the LPA with the Office of the Public Guardian before it can be used.
+5. Register the LPA with the Office of the Public Guardian.

 Registering a lasting power of attorney

-You must register your LPA while you still have the mental capacity to do so and it can't be used during the registration process which can take up to 20 weeks.
+You must register your LPA while you still have the mental capacity to do so.
+It can't be used during the registration process, which can take up to 20 weeks.

 The process is different in Scotland(www.publicguardian-scotland.gov.uk opens in a new tab) and Northern Ireland(www.nidirect.gov.uk opens in a new tab).

-How much are the fees to set up a lasting power of attorney?
+How much does it cost to set up a lasting power of attorney?

-In England and Wales, there's a fee of £82 to register each LPA.
-If you decide to set up an LPA for property and financial affairs, as well as health and welfare, it will cost you a total of £164.
+In England and Wales, it costs £82 to register each LPA.
+Setting up an LPA for property and financial affairs, and for health and welfare, will cost £164 in total.

-If you're on a low income, you may be eligible for a 50% discount, and if you're receiving certain benefits you won't have to pay anything at all.
+If you're on a low income, you may be eligible for a discount.
+And if you're receiving certain benefits you won't have to pay anything.

 How do I make changes to my power of attorney?

-You can change or end a lasting power of attorney at any time as long as you have the mental capacity to do so.
+You can change or end a lasting power of attorney at any time as long as you have mental capacity.
 For example, if your relationship with an attorney changes.

 Cancelling power of attorney

-If you're not happy with how an attorney is acting, stay calm and know that you have support available.
+If you're not happy with how an attorney is acting, you have support available.

-You can raise your concerns with the Office of the Public Guardian, which has responsibility for monitoring attorneys and deputies and can investigate allegations of mistreatment or fraud.
-It can report concerns to another agency, such as the police or social services, if appropriate.
+You can raise your concerns with the Office of the Public Guardian.
+It monitors attorneys and investigates claims of mistreatment or fraud.
+It can also report concerns to another agency, like the police or social services.

-To speak to someone confidentially about your concerns of financial misuse or abuse, call the Hourglass (formally known as Action on Elder Abuse) helpline on 080 8808 8141.
+To speak to someone about concerns of financial misuse or abuse, call Hourglass (formally known as Action on Elder Abuse) on 080 8808 8141.

 What if I lose capacity and don't have a power of attorney?

-If you lose the capacity to make your own decisions and you don't have a lasting power of attorney or enduring power of attorney, you will need to apply to the Court of Protection.
+If you lose mental capacity and don't have a lasting or enduring power of attorney, someone will need to apply to the Court of Protection for you.

-• Decide whether you have the mental capacity to make a decision
+• Decide whether you have the capacity to make a decision

-• Make an order relating to the health and care decisions or property and financial decisions of someone who lacks mental capacity
+• Make an order relating to your health and care decisions or property and financial decisions

-• Appoint a deputy to make decisions on behalf of someone who lacks mental capacity
+• Appoint a deputy to make decisions on your behalf

 Start planning today

-To make sure you're prepared if you become unable to make decisions for yourself later in life, setting up a lasting power of attorney can give you and your family peace of mind.
-At a difficult and distressing time, it can provide a level of comfort to know that things are in place.
+Setting up a lasting power of attorney early can give you and your family peace of mind.
+It makes sure you are prepared in case you lose capacity in future.
+At a difficult time, it can provide comfort to know that things are in place.

-If you've found this guide helpful and you'd like to continue planning for your future, you may wish to explore the following services and guides:
+If you'd like to continue planning for your future, you may wish to explore the following services and guides:

 Helpful guides